College of Health

 Medical Laboratory Science

-Medical Laboratory Scientists are responsible for the development, implementation performance, and utilization of laboratory tests in the health care setting.
+Medical laboratory scientists are responsible for the development, implementation performance, and utilization of laboratory tests in the health care setting.
 Currently, it is listed second among the top ten most valuable BS degrees in terms of average pay of graduates and employment rate.
 ISU offers a NAACLS accredited program at the B.S, second B.S., and M.S. levels, all of which include the yearlong professional program of study that culminates in eligibility to take the national credentialing examination.

 Nutrition & Dietetics